 All criminal complaints in Essex County involving indictable crime (as opposed to disorderly persons offenses) are “screened” by the Essex County Prosecutor’s Office, so as to identify cases that properly state an indictable crime subject to prosecution in Superior Court.
 The nature of the offense, surrounding circumstances, quality of the evidence and the character of the defendant are considered in making the screening decision.
 By performing this type of early case screening, cases can be appropriately diverted before they are physically referred to the Prosecutor’s Office, thereby avoiding the waste of time, energy and precious resources.

 It is the primary function of the Essex County Prosecutor’s Office’s Initial Screening Unit to review criminal complaints with an emphasis on diverting those complaints not warranting prosecution on the Superior Court level to the Municipal Court.
-The first level of screening done by the Essex County Prosecutor’s Office occurs at the point of origin, which for the majority of cases is the municipality.
-The Initial Screening Unit reviews all criminal complaints involving indictable offenses coming out of Essex County’s Municipal Courts.
+The first level of screening done by the Essex County Prosecutor’s Office is at the municipal level for the great majority of cases.
+Thus, the Initial Screening Unit reviews criminal complaints involving indictable offenses originating from all 22 of Essex County’s Municipal Courts.
 This was accomplished in 2016 by telephonically reviewing cases for all municipalities, except Newark.